-A new report from the Center for Automotive Research (CAR), titled Regional Plan for Connected and Automated Transportation Systems Assets and Initiatives, focuses on key findings from a three-part project: a benchmarking exercise that compares southeast Michigan with three other regions on a variety of CAV technology topics, maps of regional CAV assets, and a SWOT analysis.
+A new report from the Center for Automotive Research (CAR), titled Strategic Growth Plan for Connected and Automated Vehicle Assets in Southeast Michigan, focuses on key findings from a three-part project: a benchmarking exercise that compares southeast Michigan with three other regions on a variety of CAV technology topics, maps of regional CAV assets, and a SWOT analysis.
 Together, they provide the region with a strategic, forward-looking plan.

 “We sought out opportunities for key players in the region to sustain and grow the area’s robust CAV ecosystem in both industries,” says Valerie Sathe Brugeman, the report’s lead author.
 Of the many collaborative opportunities identified, the biggest relates to venture capital funds.
 “Compared to other benchmarked regions, the Detroit area has a high commercialization gap, or the difference between R&D investment and VC spend.
 This means the area is ripe for more VC investment.”

 Michigan is known worldwide for leading-edge research and manufacturing for the automotive and defense industries.
 Southeast Michigan (greater Detroit), in particular, is an established hub of industrial innovation, including in the high-tech, communication technology arena.

 CAR’s benchmarking effort compares the Detroit region to Seattle, Silicon Valley, and Pittsburgh—three regions that compete with Detroit for leadership in CAV technology development.
 The benchmarking effort highlights differences and similarities between the four regions and their CAV assets, and identifies ways to improve southeast Michigan’s standing as a hub for CAV and other technological development.